hoff005/Python_ShoeSizeConverter/README.md

 # Python_ShoeSizeCoverter
-A python script that takes input of: Gender (female or male), region code (US, EU, UK or AU) and Shoe Size for that region and displays all other converted/corresponding shoe sizes from other regions
+A python script that takes input of:
+  Gender (female or male),
+  region code (US, EU, UK or AU) and
+  Shoe Size for that region

+And displays all other converted/corresponding shoe sizes from other regions